microsoft/AcademicContent/Workshop/Costs.md

 Each lab in this repository includes a cost rating that ranges from 0 to 3 dollar signs:

 - Zero dollar signs means the lab incurs no cost because it doesn't require an Azure subscription or utilizes Azure services with free tiers
-- $ means that the cost of the lab is minimal — generally a few dollars or less if you delete the resources that you deployed within a day or two
+- $ means that the cost of the lab is minimal — generally a few dollars or less
 - $$ means that the cost of the lab is higher, and is generally reserved for labs that require VMs and other resources that are billed by the hour
 - $$$ means that the cost is relatively high because you are deploying compute clusters or other resources that incur multiple per-hour charges

-The final exercise in each $$$ lab has you delete the resource group that you created during the course of the lab.
-Deleting the resource group deletes all the resources inside it and stops all charges for those resources.
-It is *always* wise to delete the Azure resources you created when you no longer need them to avoid incurring unwanted charges.
-It is **especially important for $$$ labs**, because compute clusters can cost anywhere from a few dollars to thousands of dollars per day and can quickly exhaust the funds available in your subscription.
+The cost rating is based on how much you will be charged for a lab if you fail to delete the resources that you deployed. **None of the labs costs more than a few dollars if you spend an hour or two working it and delete it at the end**.
+You can delete everything you deployed during a lab by deleting the resource groups created during the course of the lab.
+Deleting a resource group deletes all the resources inside it and stops all charges for those resources.
+This is **especially important for $$$ labs**, because compute clusters can cost anywhere from a few dollars to thousands of dollars per day and can quickly exhaust the funds available in your subscription.